The Ultimate Coconut Cream Pie

 Hi Juli, Half & half is half cream and half milk.
 It can be found with the whipping cream and coffee creamers.
 If you don’t have it, simply use milk.
 It will still taste great.

-I made this lemon cream pie the other night, and it was amazing!
+I made this coconut cream pie the other night, and it was amazing!
 It reminded me of my grandmother’s, and was just as delicious!
 Thank you so much for sharing this recipe!

 It was delicious but it was too runny.
 Problem?